kimbring2/DeepSoccer/README.md

 k : kick ball
 ```

-Please check blog for video of blog for wacthing how to give a command(https://kimbring2.github.io/2019/10/26/jetbot.html#soccer_robot_design_simulation)
+Please check video for checking how to give a command(https://www.youtube.com/watch?v=rTVKIcgdVGo)

 # Teleoperation test for real Jetbot soccer version
 Like the original version of Jetbot, Jetbot soccer version can be controlled by gamepad.
 You can check a code for that teleoperation_soccer.ipynb file.
 Upload it to Jetson Nano and run it.